Manhattan Truck Accident Attorney

 While insurance companies can try to control the amount of the payout in a third-party claim, judges and juries hear evidence and testimony in a lawsuit.
 They decide on the liability for the accident and the amount of compensation you recover.
 They may feel more inclined to settle for a higher amount than an insurance company—especially if you have our Manhattan truck accident lawyers on your side.

-What is the statute of limitations in a lawsuit?
+What is the statute of limitations in a lawsuit in Manhattan?

 The statute of limitations is the time frame within which people need to bring a lawsuit.
 A court will not let a case be filed if the statute of limitations is exceeded.